sparsick/ansible-docker-talk/README.md

 # ansible-docker-talk
-You can find here the slides and the sample code of my talk "Es muss nicht immer gleich Docker sein:IT Automation, die zu einem passt" that I presented on JUG Saxony Day in Dresden at 29th September 2017.
+You can find here the slides and the sample code of my talk "Es muss nicht immer gleich Docker sein:IT Automation, die zu einem passt" that I presented on W-JAX in Munich at 8th November 2017.

 ## Running the Code Samples
-The code samples are tested with Ansible 2.4.0.0, Ansible Container 0.9.2, Serverspec 2.40.0, Docker 17.06.2-ce and Docker Compose 1.16.1
+The code samples are tested with Ansible 2.4.0.0, Serverspec 2.40.0, Docker 17.06.2-ce and Docker Compose 1.16.1

 ### Setup Test Infrastructure
 I prepare some Vagrantfiles for the setup of the test infrastructure if necessary.
 The only prerequires are that you have to install VirtualBox and Vagrant on your machine.
 It is tested with Vagrant 2.0.0 .
 Then follow these steps: